-Rumours have been circulating since Thursday morning that Grab’s newly appointed president commissioner Badrodin Haiti, who also happened to be the former Chief of the Indonesian National Police, has resigned from the position.
+Rumours have been circulating since Thursday morning that Grab’s newly appointed president commissioner Badrodin Haiti, who also happens to be the former Chief of the Indonesian National Police, resigned from the position.

-When e27 reached out to Grab spokesperson to confirm the news, on the afternoon the company stated that the resignation was not true.
+When e27 reached out to Grab spokesperson to confirm the news yesterday afternoon the company stated that the resignation rumour was untrue.

 However, on Thursday night, Haiti finally spoke to the press to announce that he is not going to be Grab’s president commissioner.